 Restricting edit rights for individual documents

-By default every Editor in your Workspace has edit permissions for every document, but you can restrict editing access for any specific Editors — handy for important documents like your design system’s Libraries.
+By default all Editors in your Workspace have edit permissions for all documents, but you can restrict editing access for any specific Editors — which is handy for important documents, like your design system’s Libraries.

-To control who can and cannot edit a document, you’ll need to access the document’s Share settings.
+To control who can and cannot edit a document, head over to its Share settings.
 You can access these via:

 Managing editing rights

-In your document’s share settings, you can add individual Workspace members and set specific edit rights, and restrict editing rights for everyone in your Workspace (or in a specific Project, if your document is part of a Project).
+In your document’s share settings, you can add individual Workspace Members and set specific edit rights, or restrict editing rights for everyone in your Workspace (or in a specific project, if your document is part of a project).

 Alternatively, you can just remove editing permissions for specific people.
 Simply add their email addresses, and set their permissions to View.
-See Sharing Documents for more details.
+See Sharing Documents.

-You can downgrade an Admin user’s permissions to View if they don’t need or want to edit the document.
-However, Admins are the only people who can upgrade their own permissions from View to Edit.
+You can change an Admin’s permissions to View if they don’t need or want to edit the document.
+However, only Admins can change their own permissions from View to Edit.

-As an Editor or Admin, you can restrict access to projects for other members in your Workspace in the Web app.
-To do so, open the project’s share settings and choose No Access from the drop-down menu next to the Workspace name.
+As an Editor or Admin, you can restrict access to projects for other Members in your Workspace in the web app.
+To do so, open the project’s share settings, head to the Everyone tab and select Cannot access unless invited to this project.

-Note: If you are the author of a document and you downgrade your own permissions from Edit to View using the Manage Access section, you will no longer be able to edit the document, or change your permissions.
-Your Workspace admin will need to upgrade your access to restore your editing permissions.
+If you’re the author of a document and change your own permissions from Edit to View, you will no longer be able to edit the document or change your permissions.
+Your Workspace Admin will need to change your role to an Editor to restore your editing permissions.

 Restricting access to new projects

-By default, every Workspace member will be able to see any project along with its documents.
-However, you can manually restrict access to a project at a Workspace level and invite members individually instead.
+By default, every Workspace Member will be able to see any project, along with its documents.
+However, you might need to restrict access to projects at a Workspace level when working with an NDA or collaborating on a project that’s still under wraps.
+In such cases you can manually restrict access to a project at a Workspace level and invite Members individually instead.

-You can manually restrict access to a project through its share settings and enable individual access for any Workspace member.
-However, Admins in your Workspace will always be able to view all projects, regardless of their share settings.
-This way, even if all Workspace members leave a project, someone will always be able to access it.
+You can manually restrict access to a project through its share settings and enable individual access for any Workspace Member.
+Keep in mind that Admins in your Workspace will always be able to view all projects, regardless of their share settings.
+This way, even if all Workspace Members leave a project, Admins will always be able to access it.

-Note: Right now, you can only adjust access to projects through the web app.
-Once you’ve restricted access to a project, the Mac app will show you those and any that others have added you to — look for the lock icon to identify these projects.
+You can only adjust access to projects through the web app.
+Once you’ve restricted access to a project, the Mac app will show you those and any other projects you’ve been added to — look for the lock icon to identify these projects.

 Restricting access to new projects

-When you create a new project in your Workspace, you’ll see a new dialog where you can enter its name and adjust its share settings.
+When you create a new project in your Workspace, you’ll see a new dialog where you can enter its name and adjust its sharing settings.

-In the project’s share settings, you can restrict Workspace-wide access by changing the drop-down menu option from Default to No access.
-When you do this, only you and any Admins in your Workspace will be able to view this project.
+In the project’s share settings, you can restrict Workspace-wide access by changing the drop-down menu option from Default to No Access.
+When you do this, only you and Admins in the Workspace will be able to view this project.

 Restricting access to existing projects

-To restrict access to an existing project in the Web app, open the project’s Share settings by clicking the Share… button in the top-left corner.
-You can also access the Share settings by hovering over the project’s name in the sidebar and clicking then Share….
+To restrict access to an existing project in the web app, open the project’s sharing settings in the web app and click the Share button in the top-left corner.
+You can also access the Share settings by hovering over the project’s name in the sidebar, clicking , then selecting Share.

-In the project’s Share settings, select No Access from the drop-down menu next to your Workspace’s name.
+In the project’s share settings, select Cannot access unless invited to this project from the drop-down menu next to your Workspace’s name.

 Restricted projects and access levels

-When you add someone to a project via its Share settings, their access will be the same as their role within the Workspace.
-This means that an Editor will always have the right to edit and Viewers will only ever be able to inspect.
-Admins will be able to see all projects, regardless of their Share settings.
+When you add someone to a project via its share settings, their access will be the same as their role within the Workspace.
+This means that an Editor will always have the right to edit and Viewers will only ever be able to view and inspect.
+Admins have full access to all projects, regardless of their Share settings.

 You can still set document-level permissions within a restricted project.
-For example, you can give a Workspace member access to a specific document and not the project as a whole.
-This way, they’ll only be able to see the document you’ve shared with them instead of the entire project folder.
+For example, you can give a Workspace Member access to a specific document but not the project as a whole.
+This way, they’ll only be able to see the document you’ve shared with them instead of the entire project’s contents.
 If you’re invited to a document within a restricted project, the document will appear in your Shared With Me view, but you won’t be able to see the project itself.

-Note: Right now, you can only add Workspace members to restricted projects.
+You can only add Workspace Members to restricted projects.
 However, you can still give document-level access to Guests, even if the document is within a restricted project.

 You can invite anyone to a document in your shared Workspace as a Guest, and choose whether they can view or edit the document.
-Unlike normal Workspace members, Guests will only be able to see the specific documents you share with them.
+Unlike normal Workspace Members, Guests can only see specific documents you share with them.

-Guests with View permissions can simply open the document in the web app.
-Any Guest with Edit permissions will need to be a member of another Workspace or have a valid Mac-only license and Sketch Account in order to open and edit the document in the Mac app.
+Guests with View permissions can simply open and view the document in the web app.
+Guests you add with Edit permissions will need to be a Member of another Workspace or have a valid Mac-only license and Sketch account to edit the document in the Mac app.

-You can edit the permissions of any Guests in a document by managing the document’s Share Settings in the web app.
+You can edit Guests’ permissions by managing the document’s Share Settings in the web app.

 Accessing documents as a Guest

-If someone shares a document with you and you are not a member of that Workspace, you’ll first need to accept their invitation via email, or by opening the link they share with you.
+If someone shares a document with you and you’re not a Member of that Workspace, you’ll first need to accept their invitation via email, or by opening the link they share with you.

 Using the Permissions Directory

 To change a member or Guest’s access to a document, click on the access type next to the document name and select the relevant options.
-From here, you can also remove a member or Guest’s access altogether by choosing Remove Selected Access.
-When you’ve made your changes, click Done to close this modal.
+From here, you can also remove a Member or Guest’s access altogether by choosing Remove Selected Access.
+When you’ve made your changes, click Done.